ucb-dataj/j200/notes/maps.md

 **Caption:** Tell me more about what I'm looking at.
 "A recent CDC report found that there is just one state in the union -- Nevada -- where suicides did not rise between 1999 and 2016."

 **Map:** What are those buckets?
 If you look at this map where would you say the problem is most dramatic?
 This is a quantile map: they chose the buckets so that there are roughly the same number of states in each bucket.
 But one of these ranges is not like the others: 38-58% is a far bigger range.
 If we use "equal intervals," we wind up with very different buckets:

+-1- 10.72
+10.72 - 22.44
+22.44 - 34.16
+34.16 - 45.88
+45.88 - 57.60

+I think it makes some kind of sense to break it at zero, and at the national average (25.4)

 More thoughts: how many of you did not recognize this as a map of the United States?
 Some things we can leave off.
 "This map shows"